 - Information systems

-Students in an online MBA program in project management also take a variety of classes that help them become successful project managers.
-The specifics of each course varies depending on the school.
-The following list is a sample of the type of courses students take in an MBA program in project management online.
+Students in an online MBA program in project management also take various classes to become successful project managers.
+The specifics of each course vary depending on the school.
+The following list is a sample of the courses students take in an MBA program in project management online.

 - Foundations of Project Management: This course teaches students the steps involved in successfully planning, directing, and overseeing major business projects and includes focused learning on the early stages of projects.